KrasCN/dll-injector/README.md

   - Direct system calls

 ### Additional Features
-- Modern GUI interface using the Fyne framework
+- Modern GUI interface using the giu framework (Dear ImGui for Go)
-- Display of all system processes with search and sort functionality
+- Display of all system processes with search and filter functionality
 - Real-time injection status and logging
+- Interactive menu system with About dialog and GitHub integration
+- Responsive and intuitive user interface

 ## System Requirements